Pet culture: Dogs

 In the United States, the estimate of households that have dogs as pet is about 69 million.
 Nowadays, owners that have dogs have considered them their best friend and a part of their family.
 Owners that have suffered from mental illness, loneliness, and distress have lightly eased with the help of their dogs.
 Human and dog relationships have now been more emotional than practical.
 In the past, humans owned dogs for work purpose.
 Small dogs were used to scare off pest, while larger dogs were used for protection and identify danger.
-Other important jobs that people have used dogs to preform include, among other things, hunting for game, search and rescue for missing persons, herding of livestock and serving as therapy dogs for people.
+Other important jobs that people have used dogs to perform include, among other things, hunting for game, search and rescue for missing persons, herding of livestock and serving as therapy dogs for people.

 Cats

 In the United States, there is an estimate of 45.3 million households that own a cat.
-In the past, humans owned cats for work purpose.
+In the past, humans owned cats for work purposes.
 The most common job for cats is killing or scaring off vermin such as pigeons and rodents.
-Additionally cats (particularly puppy cats) have also been used as protection animals for their owners.
-Another job cats have been known to preform for humans, is serving as therapy cats for people.
+Additionally, cats (particularly puppy cats) have also been used as protection animals for their owners.
+Another job cats have been known to perform for humans is serving as therapy cats for people.
 Between cats and dogs, cats have been known to be the opposite of how dogs act.
 Cats are seen to be more independent and tend to themselves.
 Many believe that cats are only with humans for their own benefits, such as eating.
 Nowadays, this idea has changed as cats are known to change their performance based on how their owners act towards them.
 The type of cat, character, and its history impacts their behavior.

 Rodents

 In the United States, there is an estimate of 5.3 million households that have rodents as pets.
-Additionally rats have also been used for work purpose as well such as bomb detection, laying computer link cables or serving as therapy animals for people.
+Additionally, rats have also been used for work purpose as well such as bomb detection, laying computer link cables or serving as therapy animals for people.
 In the past, rodents were considered vermin that spread disease and were a threat to crops, as a result the practice of keeping small mammals as pets, is a relatively recent development, arising only after large-scale industrialization.

 Birds

 In the United States, there is an estimate of 6.0 million households that own birds.
-As with other domestic animals birds have been used to preform roles and tasks such as delivering messages, pigeon racing or falconry.
+As with other domestic animals, birds have been used to perform roles and tasks such as delivering messages, pigeon racing or falconry.
 Usually, ownership of birds requires an enclosure (such as a birdcages) or a tether (such as a jess) to keep the birds from getting loose.